Up to 50% off sofas & mattresses — limited‑time deals.

 What’s the return situation?

-Quick Ship upholstery can be returned within 7 days (eligible items generally within 30 days), while Made-to-Order upholstery is non-returnable.
+Quick Ship upholstery can be returned within 7 days, while eligible regular items are generally returnable within 30 days.
+Made-to-Order upholstery is non-returnable.

 Previous post